oshvartz/ContextualAgentRulesHubDotnet/memory-bank/techContext.md

 ## Dependencies
 - .NET 8.0 Runtime
 - YamlDotNet (for YAML parsing, implicitly used by `FileSource` and `YamlRuleParser`)
-- Microsoft.Extensions.DependencyInjection (used in `Program.cs` for DI setup)
+- Microsoft.Extensions.DependencyInjection (used in `Program.cs` for DI setup, and by MCP framework)
-- Microsoft.Extensions.Hosting (used for `IHostedService` and `RuleInitializationService`)
+- Microsoft.Extensions.Hosting (used for `IHostedService`, `RuleInitializationService`, and MCP server hosting)
-- Microsoft.Extensions.Logging (used by `RuleInitializationService`)
+- Microsoft.Extensions.Logging (used by `RuleInitializationService` and MCP server logging)
 - Microsoft.Extensions.Options.ConfigurationExtensions (for binding configuration)
+- ModelContextProtocol (for MCP server functionality)

 ## Tool Usage Patterns
 1. Source Control: